Holi0317/homeserver-compose/docs/nextcloud.md

 On first run, nginx-proxy will generate a key and may cause spike.
 After that, the system should have lower load.

-Navigate, on your browser, to localhost or the domain on `HOST` in `.env`.
+Navigate, on your browser, to the domain on `NEXTCLOUD_HOST` in `.env`.
 On the setup page, fill in following information:

  - Admin user and password: As you like
  - Data folder: `/var/data`